 Some employers may exploit a lack of awareness among employees regarding their entitlement to overtime pay.
 But when does overtime start in California?
 California has consistently led the way in progressive labor legislation, aiming to protect workers’ rights and promote fair employment practices.

-In this article, we will provide you with everything you need to know about California overtime law, empowering you with the knowledge to advocate for your rights and ensure that you receive fair compensation for your dedicated efforts.
+Here’s everything you need to know about California overtime law, empowering you with the knowledge to advocate for your rights and ensure that you receive fair compensation for your dedicated efforts.

 Eligibility for Overtime Pay